DanGyi23/CV/README.md

 - Chemistry with Medicinal Chemistry
 - 2:1
 - Ran peer-led tutor groups for year below on both inorganic and physical chemistry modules

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+- Worked at the students union, in events planning and student support

 ## Experience

-**Company Name** (start_date to end_date)
-*Your job title*
-- Any experience relevent to software development

-**Company Name** (start_date to end_date)
-*Your job title*
-- Any experience relevent to software development
+**Brainlabs Digital** (Mar 2015 - Aug 2016)
+*Account Director*
+- Won "Best Local Campaign" at UK Search Awards for writing JS script that automated campaign creation and location targeting based on partner restaurant name + postcode.
+Unfortunately the script remained company IP!
+- Managed large databases of AdWords campaigns/keywords/bids etc using basic VBA.

+**Flixmedia** (Nov 2016 - Oct 2018)
+*Manager - CRM & Delivery Team*
+- In partnership with Electrolux, scoped, created brief and PM'd creation of new product comparison widget for deployment on retailer product pages (though didn't write any of the code myself!)
+- Worked closely with product team to scope and brief suggestions on platform improvements/suggestions

+**Trustpilot** (Mar 2019 - Aug 2019)
+*Lead Business Development Manager*
+- Consultative selling of a pretty technical product, supporting clients with integrations with eCom platforms; Magento etc.

-## Hobbies
+## Hobbies and Interests

-I've climbed some of the hardest north face alpine climbs in Europe - I'm crazy about Rock Climbing!
+- I've climbed some of the hardest north face alpine climbs in Europe - I'm crazy about Rock Climbing!
-I ran the club at my university - loved teaching new people and sharing my passion.
+- I ran the club at my university - loved teaching new people and sharing my passion.
-Also enjoy a number of different sports, climbing, football, cycling, running, squash Real advocate of fitness and health - whilst at Brainlabs I organized and ran a circuits session, a football match, and a climbing session once a week.
+- Also enjoy a number of different sports, climbing, football, cycling, running, squash
+- Real advocate of fitness and health - whilst at Brainlabs I organized and ran a circuits session, a football match, and a climbing session once a week.
-Thoroughly enjoy oil painting, gardening and reading (both non-fiction and trash!)
+- Thoroughly enjoy oil painting, gardening and reading (both non-fiction and trash!)